This morning, Facebook feed greeted us with the question: “How do you create awesome content when you’re on a tight schedule?”

 2. Accessibility: How Can You Serve More People, Better?

 While ‘accessibility’ is a term often used in the context of users with disabilities, we all benefit from the principles it stands for.
 Accessible content is easier to find and use, often easier to auto-translate, and can even be more attractive.

-Think about your differently-abled visitors
+Think about your visitors with impairments and disabilities

 There are lots of easy things you can do to help people of all abilities use your site.

 - The visually impaired will appreciate dark mode, high-contrast colour choices, text labels on forms, and alternative text for all images.
 They often rely on automatic screen readers when browsing the web.
 Those programs allow the user to hear a list of all links, which helps them decide where to go next.
 That’s why it’s so important to avoid using “click here” wording for your links and make them more descriptive instead.
 If you’re into a bit of coding, you might also want to swap your <b> (bold) tags for <strong> and your <i> (italics) tags for <em>.
 You’ll achieve the same visual effect, and the screen reader will be able to make the and emphasis audible by reading those words differently.

 - Avoid juxtaposing red and green design elements because colour-blind users won’t be able to distinguish them.

 - Add closed captioning to your videos, and offer transcripts to audio content.
 Deaf and hard-of-hearing people will have a better experience — as will those of us who are in a public space without headphones.
 You’ll also get better engagement on social media that way.

 - Switch off video auto-play to protect users with photosensitive epilepsy.